John-R-Wallace-NOAA/Scratch/tempTMB2.md

  ### Putting everthing together

-Putting these 3 items together gives:
+Putting these three items together gives a function with a verbose error message for now:

     gdbsource.win <- function (file, interactive = FALSE)